anghielo/AI_Connect4/README.md

 # Gameplay
-> A more adavnced version of Tic-Tac-Toe
+> A more adavnced version of Tic-Tac-Toe.
 > Instead of 3 same moves from a player, it requires 4.
 > Moreover, the board is bigger as well.
 > From this project, we're mainly focusing the AI using Alpha Beta Pruning.

 # Rule
 > Connect 4 moves to win the game.
 > Block opponent's moves to prevent them from winning.